enowmbi/coin_market_capitalization_ruby/README.md

 ## Code of Conduct

-Everyone interacting in the coinMarketCap project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/coin_market_cap/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the coinMarketCapitalization project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/coin_market_capitalization/blob/master/CODE_OF_CONDUCT.md).